This post will help you with Phase 1 of the BlackFreelance Foundations Workbook…if you haven’t started yours yet, download it now!

 A minorly successful presentation was met with public and intentionally equivocal references (that’s plural) to a “tar baby”.
 Praise from a CFO resulted one day in panic and one-upmanship from a manager who’d overheard, and the next in loud comments about “kicking (my) ass”.
 Finishing an MBA meant more frequent (and more pointless) visits from managers — something that weighed on me doubly as an introvert.

-A system of comparisons and competition requires that everyone want the same prize…competitors and spectators alike.
-Once someone doesn’t, the prize looses some of its value, and that’s a problem that throws the whole system off.
-I was a potent threat not as a rival, but because I didn’t care about being invited to sit on panels, or mass email praise, or being seen as talented by a senior executive I generally despised.
+A system of comparisons and competition requires that everyone value the same prize, competitors and spectators alike.
+Once someone doesn’t, the prize loses some of its value, and that throws the whole system off.
+I was a potent threat not as a rival, but because I didn’t care about being invited to sit on panels, or mass email praise, or being seen as talented by a conniving and dangerous senior executive I generally despised.

 The Price Paid

 The woman whose family could eventually “be like mine”?
-She was known across the company for shoddy work…she had a history of poor reviews and multiple project managers openly refused to work with her because she simply didn’t do anything.
-(I mean literally stopped coming to work.)
+She was known across the company for shoddy work — she had a history of poor reviews and multiple project managers openly refused to work with her because she simply didn’t do anything.
+(I mean she literally stopped coming to work but was still paid and defended by managers.)

 When it came time to lay people off, I went before her, as I knew and had told others I would.